therealozp/class-notes/compilers/parsing.md

 | `S'`   | ` `   | accept                     |
 |        |       |                            |
 ## LR(0)
-a simple version of what real parsers are. the '0' means that the parser has no lookahead (LA) symbols
+again, the LR class of parser belongs to the shift-reduce/bottom-up class of parsers.
+LR(0) is a simple version of what production-environment parsers are. the '0' means that the parser has no lookahead (LA) symbols.

 defined as an NFA controlling a stack. the NFA states are items, for example